AstreaTSS/PYTHIAWebsite/docs/using_the_bot.md

 ## Introduction

-(TW for standard Danganronpa BDA topics, like gore and blood.)
+!!! warning "Content Warning"
+    This guide will contain content warnings for standard Danganronpa/Killing Game topics, like gore and blood.
+These are very frequent in the series, and as such, are frequent in roleplays based on it.
+If you're not comfortable with these topics, it's best to avoid roleplays based on Danganronpa.

-You're probably here because a server you're using is using this bot, and you're a bit confused on how to use it for an investigation, and that's okay!
-The bot essentially automates what a "traditional" investigation done by the staff of a server would do, but this'll guide you on how that works.
+You're probably here because a server you're in is using Ultimate Investigator, and you're a bit confused (or just curious) on how to use it for an investigation.
+Basically, the bot essentially automates what a "traditional" investigation done by the staff of a server would do, but this'll guide you on what that means.

 Typically, the mods will give you some sort of starting message for an investigation.
 Let's look at a real world example: